Skip to content

 • Type: String

-• Description: Level of status information to display in final summary
+• Description: Level of status information to display in the final summary.

 • Documentation: Reporting test results